moniquemeas/now-were-cookin/README.md

 On the results page, you may also search for a grocery store nearby using the name of a grocery store.

+Ensure you allow your location to be shared in order to see the Google Maps!

 (screenshots of usage goes here)

 ## Credits